abhishekzambre/parallel-downloader/README.md

 Below functions are performed by the application.

-1. Check if the file server supports byte range GET requests
+- [x] Check if the file server supports byte range GET requests.
-   - If so, download multiple chunks of the file in parallel, otherwise download the whole file at once.
+- [x] If byte range GET is supported, download multiple chunks of the file in parallel.
-   - If the file was downloaded in multiple chunks, those chunks must be put back together in the correct order and result in a playable video.
+- [ ] If byte range GET is not supported, download the whole file at once.
-2. Handle errors and retries.
+- [x] If the file was downloaded in multiple chunks, those chunks must be put back together in the correct order and result in a playable video.
-3. Check downloaded file for integrity.
+- [ ] Handling of errors and retries.

-Additionally, below bonus functions are performed as well.
+- [ ] Check downloaded file for integrity.

-1. Benchmarks for various chunk sizes for parallel downloads.
+- [x] Benchmarks for various chunk sizes for parallel downloads.
-2. Limiting the number of concurrent chunks being downloaded to some maximum value.
+- [x] Limiting the number of concurrent chunks being downloaded to some maximum value.
-3. Resuming partially-downloaded chunks on error.
+- [x] Resuming partially-downloaded chunks on error.
-4. Calculating checksum for integrity check during download rather than at the end.
+- [ ] Calculating checksum for integrity check during download rather than at the end.

 ## Getting Started